 - Spirulina — May be cytotoxic to cancer cells.
 For someone who cannot eat whole foods, it is essential that they get needed protein.
 Spirulina is your answer.
 Both spirulina and chlorella provide a lot of things needed by cancer patients.
 The trick is to buy them in a form such that they can be mixed with water.
 This would most likely be the capsule form which can be broken apart and the insides mixed with water.
 In any case, talk to your vendor about your situation and what they suggest.
 Read more: Spirulina: Little known cancer-fighting sea algae.

-- Asparagus — Asparagus is alkaline vegetable and has been shown over and over to be an excellent cancer treatment.
+- Asparagus — Asparagus is an alkaline vegetable and has been shown over and over to be an excellent cancer treatment.
 To use asparagus as a cancer treatment do the following: 1) Cook the asparagus, 2) Puree the asparagus, 3) Take four tablespoons, twice a day.
 Note that the patient will take eight tablespoons during the entire day.

 - Aloe — Has been proven to be an anti-oxidant, anti-inflammatory, immune-boosting, antiviralAn agent that kills a virus or that suppresses its ability to replicate and inhibit its capability to multiply and reproduce., antiseptic.
 Read more: Aloe Arborescens Cancer Protocol.

 - Carrot Juice — Carrots contain flavonoids which have antioxidant, anti-inflammatory, metal chelation and immune-boosting properties.
 Read more: Raw food treatment.